thoth-tech/ThothTech-Documentation-Website/src/content/docs/Teams and Contributions/2024 Trimester 3/company-structure-objectives-t3-2024.md

   awarded to be one week from the date of the feedback.
 - Working on ZIP File Upload and their subsequent presentation to the tutors.

+### In Development Tasks

+#### Frontend Angular17 Migration & Development

+- Currently working on 5 components for Component Migration.
+- Implementing better visualisation for Ontrack Frontend.

+#### Backend Bugfix and Changes

+- Fixing 2 Bugs.
+- The Team is working on 2 feature implementation from the backend side.

+#### Documentation

+- Creating new item for joiners, for easy onboarding.
+- Updating MIGRATION.md

 ### Team Members and Contributions

 | Name                        | Contributions | Task Attachment |